caverar/RobotStudio_Robotics_Lab4/README.md

 The full simulation can bee seen [here](https://www.youtube.com/watch?v=tKo-fJIsRrs)

-For the physical implementation a DSQC 652 module like the one in the image bellow, is needed to add I/O support to the controller, this module uses a comunication protocol called DeviceNet to translate digital data to 24 volt signals.
+For the physical implementation a DSQC 652 module like the one in the image bellow, is needed to add I/O support to the controller, this module uses a communication protocol called DeviceNet to translate digital data to 24 volt signals.

 ![iomod](images/IOM.png)